arcturus5340/ee-hpc-research/README.md

-# ee-hpc-research
+# EE-HPC Research

-Exploratory and analytical workflows on ee-hpc generated CSV data for ICON and LULESH.
+Exploratory and analytical workflows on ee-cpt generated CSV data.

 ## 🔍 Overview

 This repository contains Jupyter notebooks and CSV datasets generated using the ee-cpt library.
-The focus is on analyzing performance and energy efficiency metrics from high-performance computing (HPC) applications, specifically:
+The focus is on analyzing performance and energy efficiency metrics from HPC applications, specifically:

 - **ICON**: A global atmospheric model.
 - **LULESH**: A proxy application for unstructured Lagrangian hydrodynamics.